huhwt/huhwt-xtv/README.md

 * Expand view / View in fullscreen mode (see below).

 * You can have the state of the view exported as PNG.
      - It will translate the current view into a PNG.
-Caution: Depending on the browser, the image be incomplete or certain elements are missing (this depends on the size and width of the Viewports, from a height of 16,384 pixels it becomes critical.)
+Caution: Depending on used browser and computer specs, the image may be incomplete or certain elements are missing (this depends on the size and width of the Viewports, an invalid PNG is possible.)

+* Optional feature: Hide deceased persons.
+    - This control only appears if the ‘Mark deceased’ option is activated in the form header.
+Display elements relating to deceased persons are completely removed from the view, leaving only the connecting lines so that the structure itself remains reasonably recognizable.

 * Optional feature: CCE export.
     - If the extension module HuHwt-CCE from version 2.20 is installed, the persons and families currently displayed in XTV can be transferred to the collection container.

-Control fields in the view itself:
+### Control fields in the view itself:

 In the person boxes, the generation rank is displayed in relation to the start person
   - (descendants < 0, ancestors > 0)